oblik/liquidation-bot/docs/circuit_breaker.md

 The circuit breaker monitors three key market conditions:
 1. **Price Volatility** - Detects sudden price crashes or spikes
-2. **Liquidation Frequency** - Identifies flooding of liquidations in short time periods
+2. **Liquidation Frequency** - Identifies flooding of liquidation attempts (both successful and failed) in short time periods
 3. **Gas Price Spikes** - Monitors for extremely high gas costs

 When extreme conditions are detected, the circuit breaker automatically transitions through different states to protect the bot from dangerous market conditions.

+**Note:** The circuit breaker tracks ALL liquidation attempts, including failed ones, to detect network congestion or systemic issues.
+Only users with health factor < 1.0 trigger liquidation attempts.

 ## Circuit Breaker States